Nirsi/vagrant-selenium/README.md

 To connect to the VM Shell run 'vagrant ssh'

-Move to your synced folder by running 'cd /vagrant', here you will find the Scripts you dropped to the Folder that is including the vagrantfile, you will also find a Python Script call 'Websites.py' which scrapes through gelbeseiten.de
+Move to your synced folder by running 'cd /vagrant', here you will find the Scripts you dropped to the Folder that is including the vagrantfile.

 To start your script run 'xvfb-run python yourscript.py'